web3-wallet/web3-wallet/docs/getting-started.md

 ## Create a wallet

-If you only need to integrate a single wallet to your dApp.
+If you only need to integrate a single wallet to your dApp:

 ```typescript
 import { MetaMask } from '@web3-wallet/metamask';